 The Fund for Belen sustains the school’s commitment to quality education.
 Belen’s tuition does not cover the entire cost of educating each student.
 We rely on contributions to the fund to help close the gap between our tuition revenues and the higher cost of providing a top education infused with Jesuit excellence.
 Belen Jesuit is one of the state’s best college preparatory schools and has annually been ranked as one of the nation’s top 50 Catholic high schools by The Cardinal Newman Society and among the best in the state of Florida by Niche.
 The Fund for Belen donors is vital contributors to Belen’s continued success.

 The collective support of this campaign gives Belen the flexibility to support various initiatives.
-Virtually no aspect of our school, from arts, athletics, technology upgrades, faculty development, and others is left untouched by contributions to the fund.
-Gifts help control tuition levels to continue making our school accessible to families of all financial levels.
+Virtually no aspect of our school, from arts, athletics, technology upgrades, faculty development, and others, is left untouched by contributions to the fund.
+Gifts help control tuition levels and make our school accessible to families of all financial statuses.
 It is important to remember that The Fund for Belen gifts are tax-deductible, whereas tuition increases are not.

 We need and value our donors' support in every way.
 Your gifts help cover operating costs, provide additional resources to Belen, and encourage others to donate.

 "Belen is only getting started.
 Already, the wheels have been turning in new and innovative directions that will help fulfill Belen’s plans for a brighter, more educationally robust future," said School President Father Guillermo M. García-Tuñón, S.J.
 '87.
 "Thank you for your prayers and contributions to Belen’s mission.
 What Belen has done and what Belen will continue to do has much to do with those who are committed to Jesuit education in Miami."

 Explaining the "Gap"